 8:00pm (Doors 7pm) – Concert

 Come early to catch part of the djam upfront and enjoy some of the special wine selections!
 Concert kicks off at 8pm!
-Featuring the talented Jimmy Grant Quartet, followed by the incredible Swedish Gustav Lundgren Trio featuring Gustav Lundgren – Guitar, Martin Widlund – Guitar and Andreas Unge – Double Bass
+Featuring the talented Jimmy Grant Ensemble, followed by the incredible Swedish Gustav Lundgren Trio featuring Gustav Lundgren – Guitar, Martin Widlund – Guitar and Andreas Unge – Double Bass

 Saturday, April 29 Workshops & Concert